 I want you to leave our work together with a clearer sense of your innate abilities and a shift in mindset away from negative thought patterns and towards possibilities.
 This is the work that leads to lasting, sustainable behavior change.
+In fact, I nicknamed my blog The Shift because it's often only a slight change in perspective or direction that can cause the greatest changes to occur.

-Each of my clients is innately resourceful, creative and whole.
+I believe that each of my clients is innately resourceful, creative and whole.
 I love the process of watching someone rediscover their strengths and connect to the values that ground and guide them.

 Master of Arts Degree